msgtobala/My-Books/Flutter/Flutter.md

 );
 ```

 This validator function is triggered by `globalKey.currentState.validate()` or by giving `autoValidate: true`.
-This will call all validator fucntions in the Form
+This will call all validator fucntions in the Form.

 This is done by `_form.currentState.validate()`